 According to the 2019 report from The World of Organic Agriculture, there are 2.9 million acres of organic farmland in Canada and 170.3 million acres of organic farmland across 181 countries.
 Global industry sales are expected to generate more than US$80 billion Annually.
-Canada’s total organic market reached $5.4 billion in 2017, up from $3.5 billion in 2012 with a compound growth rate of 8.7%.
+Canada’s total organic market reached $5.4 billion in 2017, up from $3.5 billion in 2012 with a compound growth rate of 8.7 percent.

 Within Canada, 3.3 million acres of land has been organically certified across the company, and 1.8 million acres of that is centred in western Canada.
 The market for organic fertilizers is estimated to be approximately C$120 million.

 EarthRenew’s fertilizer production plant is located on a 25,000 head lot near Strathmore, Alberta.
 The plant uses heat from a natural gas turbine to thermally process organic waste materials to produce a concentrated high-value certified organic fertilizer.
 The plant uses a modular design that allows the company to quickly scale and roll-out its plants across North America and Europe.

 EarthRenew’s commercialization strategy is already underway.
 The first phase was focused on getting the power generation asset online, and completing the engineering and marketing studies.
 With completion of the first phase, the second is focused on maximizing the value of organic fertilizer production at the Strathmore facility.

 Products and Product Innovation